Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Juni 2025 15.37.05 UTC
+- WIB: Rabu, 18 Juni 2025 16.31.36 UTC
-- WITA: Rabu, 18 Juni 2025 16.37.05 UTC
+- WITA: Rabu, 18 Juni 2025 17.31.36 UTC
-- WIT: Rabu, 18 Juni 2025 17.37.05 UTC
+- WIT: Rabu, 18 Juni 2025 18.31.36 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: success
+Kategori: motivational